 - The name of any visible object.

 - The number type of any counter.

-- The physical status (whether it’s tapped, attached to another permanent, face down, etc.) and current zone of any object.
+- The physical status (whether it’s tapped, attached to another permanent, face down, etc.) and current zone of any object or player.

 - Player life totals and the game score of the current match.

 - The contents of each player’s mana pool.

 - The current step and/or phase and which player(s) are active.